KellenWatt/genius/README.md

 it has all the power, without most of the hassle.

 ### Wait, what is this .rh file?
-.rh is the standard extension for Rash, a command line language built on top of Ruby.
+.rh is the standard extension for Rash, a command line scripting language built on top of Ruby.
 The source can be found [here](https://github.com/KellenWatt/rash), along with the wiki describing how to use it.